 Reality of farm life outside the sanctuary

-Although potbellied pigs can make wonderful pets for educated owners the sad reality is most are abandoned, put down, or slaughtered.
+Although potbellied pigs can make wonderful pets for educated owners, the sad reality is that most are abandoned, put down, or slaughtered.
 Many humane societies are not set up to care for pigs.
 The lucky ones ending up at sanctuaries like Animal Haven.
-Often people underestimate the size they will grow to, local zoning, and the difficulty of pig ownership.
-Pigs live in hierarchical societies which can seem aggressive by human standards.
+Often, people underestimate the size they will grow to, are unaware of local zoning restrictions, and may not understand the difficulty of pig ownership.
+Additionally, pigs live in hierarchical societies, which can seem aggressive by human standards.